 If axillary lymph nodes are removed during surgery, you may also have some numbness and a burning feeling under and behind your arm.
 There’s also some risk of lymphedema.

 Lymphedema is a condition where fluid collects in the arm (or other area such as the hand, fingers, chest or back), causing it to swell.
 Today, lymphedema is not common.
 If it does occur, it usually develops within 3 years of breast surgery .

 Learn about the management of surgery-related pain.

 Women may choose lumpectomy over mastectomy to keep their breast and have it look (as much as possible) like it did before surgery.

-However, lumpectomy will change the look of the breast.
+However, lumpectomy may change the look of the breast.
 Because some tissue is removed, the breast may be smaller and firmer.
 There will be a scar and some numbness.
 Ask your health care provider about products that might help reduce the appearance of the scar.

 Radiation therapy (usually given after lumpectomy) can also affect the look of the breast.
 It can make the breast smaller, and it may change its texture or feel.

 When mastectomy may be a better option

 Sometimes, factors like the location and size of the tumor can make it unlikely a woman will be happy with the look of her breast after lumpectomy.
 In these cases, mastectomy (with or without breast reconstruction) may be the better option.

 Breast reconstruction after lumpectomy

 In rare cases, a woman may have breast reconstruction (either at the time of the lumpectomy or later) to maintain a more natural appearance of the breast, or to match the size and shape of the other breast.